 Shortchanging yourself on sleep can you leave you feeling cranky, raise blood pressure levels and even lead to overeating.
 Stay refreshed during the holidays by logging eight hours a night.

 Whether you’re drinking a glass of wine or a cup of frothy eggnog, it’s easy to over-consume alcohol during the holidays.
 “Heavy drinking is a risk factor for high blood pressure and stroke,” says Dombrow.
 For men, limit alcohol intake to three drinks per day, to a weekly maximum of 15.
 Women should limit themselves to two drinks per day, to a weekly maximum of 10.
 One drink equals 12 ounces of beer, five ounces of wine, or 1.5 ounces of spirits.
 And remember that alcohol is also high in calories.

 Snow can transform the landscape into a sparkling wonderland.
 But it also plays a part in winter’s heavier toll from heart disease and stroke.
 Simply walking in wet, heavy snow can be strenuous.
 Shovelling or trying to push a car out of a snow bank can place a dangerous strain on the heart.
 Especially if you’re a senior, be cautious when moving around in snowy conditions

 Ask for help

 If you feel lonely or isolated during the holidays, seek out support from your friends, community, or place of worship.
-Take time to recognize and share your feelings with others.
+Especially this year, take time to recognize and share your feelings with others.